rohan-bit/resume_maker/README.md

 # Setup and Installion
   1. Clone this project on your local machine.
   2. For email services uncomment the email settings in setting.py file and add your google email id and password(if you are using 2 step authentication make an app password for it.
-  3. In our project we have use MySql as our DataBase.
+  3. In our project we have use MySql as our DataBase and setting up your mysql database follow this [link](https://www.digitalocean.com/community/tutorials/how-to-create-a-django-app-and-connect-it-to-a-database)